wgnet/webium/docs/base_page.rst

 If your page has static url you can specify it in ``__init__``.
 After that you can use ``open()`` method to open your page.

+url can be also defined as static attribute of your class.

 .. literalinclude:: ../examples/3_base_page_with_url.py

 driver